BoringDAO/boringDAO-bridge/README.md

 1. **addrs**: specify the bsc rpc address this bridge will connect, you can configure more than one
 1. **minConfirms**: minimal blocks to confirm a transaction, a number not less than **15** is recommended
 1. **gasLimit**: set the default transaction gas limit
-1. **height**: set the block number at which the bridge contract is deployed
+1. **height**: set the block number at which the bor bsc contract is deployed
 1. **borBscContract**: specify the bor contract address deployed in bsc network

 ### 3. Start the bridge